mreinstein/snabbdom-test-content-editor/README.md

 # content-editor
-a full app based on snabbdom, written for learning purposes
+a full app based on snabby, written for learning purposes

 based on patterns from https://medium.com/@yelouafi/react-less-virtual-dom-with-snabbdom-functions-everywhere-53b672cb2fe3